1 Welcome to JSTOR Forum

 14.3 If you are a United States public education or government institution, those portions of these Terms and Conditions which are invalid or unenforceable against you due to applicable state or federal law shall be construed in a manner most consistent with applicable governing law.

 14.4 If any provision of these Terms and Conditions of Use is held to be invalid, illegal, unenforceable, or in conflict with the law of any jurisdiction, the validity, legality, and enforceability of the remaining provisions shall not be in any way affected or impaired thereby.
 A waiver of any breach of these Terms and Conditions of Use shall not be deemed a waiver of other breaches of the Terms and Conditions of Use or the JSTOR Forum Agreement.

-14.5 The English language version of Agreements with Artstor will be controlling over any other version.
+14.5 The English language version of Agreements with JSTOR will be controlling over any other version.

-14.7 In the interest of managing the evolving needs of Institutional Licensees and Authorized Users, Artstor reserves the right to modify these Terms and Conditions of Use, or any aspect of JSTOR Forum at any time.
-The most updated version of these Terms and Conditions of Use will be posted on the Artstor website.
-Artstor will notify Institutional Licensees via email of material modifications.
-A modification will become effective for an Institutional Licensee if it does not object in writing to Artstor within 60 (sixty) days from the time Artstor emails notice of the modification.
-In the event of such an objection, the Institutional Licensee will have the right to terminate the JSTOR Forum Agreement on 30 (thirty) days written notice.
-Your use of JSTOR Forum constitutes your agreement to the modified Terms and Conditions of Use and all changes thereto.
+14.6 In the interest of managing the evolving needs of Institutional Licensees and Authorized Users, JSTOR reserves the right to reasonably modify these Terms and Conditions of Use, or any aspect of JSTOR Forum, at any time, except it is JSTOR’s intention that such modifications shall not materially detract from the scope of use of JSTOR Forum.
+The most updated version of these Terms and Conditions of Use will be posted on the JSTOR Forum website, and JSTOR will notify Institutional Licensees via email of material modifications.
+Subject to Section 14.1 above, a modification will become effective for an Institutional Licensee if it does not object in writing to JSTOR within 60 (sixty) days from the time JSTOR emails notice of the modification.
+In the event of such an objection, JSTOR shall make reasonable efforts to address any concerns or either party will have the right to terminate the JSTOR Forum Agreement on 30 (thirty) days written notice.